 The tirtha differs according to the purpose and function of the rituals:

-1. Tirtha pengelukan (or pembersihan) – This type of tirtha is used in every ritual, it is sprinkled three times over the offering before it is offered to the God.
+- Tirtha pengelukan (or pembersihan) – This type of tirtha is used in every ritual.
+It is sprinkled 3 times over the offering before it is offered to God.
 In every house, the Balinese Hindus always store tirtha in jar or container for the daily offering (either mesaiban or ngaturang canang).
 Tirtha penglukatan has the function to purify places, buildings or an individual.
 This kind of tirtha is obtained through mantra chanting by a priest or a pemangku.
 Sometimes the tirtha penglukatan is put inside a big earthenware in front of the entrance door of the temple and used by the people themselves.

-2. Tirta prayascita and byokaoan – This type of tirtha is performed by the priest in which it is used as purifiaction of a place, or to sprinkles toward the worshipers before prayer when there a large ceremony happened in the temple or after attending a funeral/cremation those who were just arrived from such visit they had to be given prayascita and byokaon to clean them themselves from the dirt or the uneasy of mourning feeling and back to normal activities.
+- Tirta prayascita and byokaoan – This type of tirtha is performed by the priest in which it is used for purification of a place, or to sprinkles toward the worshipers before prayer during a large ceremony, or after attending a funeral/cremation.

-3. Tirtha pemelaspas – This type of tirtha is performed by priest whenever the worshipper has a new premises, or new business this is aims at beseeching for the blessing from the God that in the hope everything related to the new premises and business will run smoothly.
+- Tirtha pemelaspas – This type of tirtha is performed by priest in new premises, or for a new business.
+This is for beseeching for blessings from God in the hope that everything related to the new premises and business will run smoothly.

 Pura Tirtha Empul temple fountains